Distinction in Research

 Objective

-The DIR experience will be longitudinal and will include contact with mentors and research groups, development of research-oriented skills, and the completion of a research project in the third/fourth years.
+The DIR experience is longitudinal and includes contact with mentors and research groups, development of research-oriented skills, and the completion of a research project in the third/fourth years.

 Student Outcomes